 - Bitcoin can be used anywhere in the world with no restrictions on its use or transfer.
 You don’t have to worry about whether your country will accept payments in bitcoin; if you want to send money abroad using bitcoin, all you need is internet access and a phone number—no bank account required.

 - It’s also faster for sending money abroad because there are no intermediary banks involved in processing transactions (and taking a cut).
-It takes around 10 minutes for one confirmation of a transaction on the blockchain network.
+It takes around 10 minutes for one confirmation of a transaction on the Bitcoin SV Blockchain network.

 While gold is (generally) a stable investment, Bitcoin’s price fluctuates wildly.
 This isn’t an inherent feature of either currency—it’s largely down to their respective trading volumes and market caps.